GUIDE 2025

 1. How do you deal with criticism from editors and peer reviewers?

-One of the significant benefits of working in an organization is that you learn from others who have more knowledge, experience, and insight.
+One of the benefits of working in an organization is the opportunity to learn from others with more experience and insight.
+As a medical writer, your work will often be reviewed by editors, senior writers, and subject matter experts.

 2. How would you go about providing difficult feedback to another writer?